influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.6/guides/dashboard-template-variables.md

 #### Custom meta query variable use cases
 Custom meta query template variables should be used any time you are pulling values from InfluxDB, but the pre-canned template variable types aren't able to return the desired list of values.

+### Text
+Vary a part of a query with a single string of text.
+There is only one value per text variable, but this value can be easily altered.

+#### Text variable use cases
+Text template variables allow you to dynamically alter queries, such as adding or altering `WHERE` clauses, for multiple cells at once.
+You could also use a text template variable to alter a regular expression used in multiple queries.
+They are great when troubleshooting incidents that affect multiple visualized metrics.

 ## Reserved variable names
 The following variable names are reserved and cannot be used when creating template variables.
 Chronograf accepts [template variables as URL query parameters](#defining-template-variables-in-the-url)